 Financial distress and insolvency

-The fact that a concentration takes place within the context of an insolvency proceeding does not prevent the Authority from reviewing it.
+The fact that a concentration takes place within the context of an insolvency proceeding does not preclude the FCA from reviewing it.

 Therefore, filing remains mandatory upon purchasers acquiring all or part of a company subject to insolvency proceedings.
-The purchasers can however request derogation from the suspensive effect.
-Application for such derogation is examined briefly and is generally viewed favourably by the Authority.
-However, derogation in no way prejudges the outcome of the merger control.
-The Authority retains full jurisdiction to consider the merits of the case and can, after review, impose divestment of the target’s or the purchaser’s assets, and even prohibit the concentration if it adversely affects competition.
+The purchasers can, however, request derogation from the suspensive effect.
+Application for such derogation is examined briefly and is generally viewed favourably by the FCA, but does not prejudice the outcome of the substantive review.

 Concentrations involving investment funds